priyanshujain/crypto/docs/aes.md

 ## AES modes

-- ECB(electronic codebook): Each block of plaintext is encrypted independently using the same key.
+- ECB(electronic code book): Each block of plaintext is encrypted independently using the same key.
 ![ECB](images/ECB_encryption.png)

-- CBC(cipher block chaining): The input to the block cipher is the XOR of the next block of plaintext nd the preceeding block.
+- CBC(cipher block chaining): The input to the block cipher is the XOR of the next block of plaintext nd the preceding block.
 ![CBC](images/CBC_encryption.png)

 NOTE: Input to the first block is the value called `Initialization Vector or IV`.
 IV should be random and non-repeating by nature.
 IV is used to make sure that different cipher values are produced for the same first block of plaintext.

 - CFB(cipher feedback): Input is produced s bits at a time.
-Preceeding ciphertext is used as input to the encryption algorithm to produce pseudorandom output, which is XORed with plaintext to produce next unit of ciphertext.
+Preceding ciphertext is used as input to the encryption algorithm to produce pseudorandom output, which is XORed with plaintext to produce next unit of ciphertext.

 ![CFB](images/CFB_encryption.png)

 - CTR (Counter): Each block of plaintext is XORed with an encrypted counter(nounce + 1).
-The counder is incremented for each subsequent block.
+The counter is incremented for each subsequent block.
 ![CTR](images/CTR_encryption.png)

 - GCM (galois counter): TBD